robertovicario/Learning-Deep-Learning/MLP/MLP.md

 ## Overview

-A Multi-Layer Perceptron (MLP) is a class of feedforward artificial neural network (ANN).
-An MLP consists of at least three layers of nodes: an input layer, a hidden layer, and an output layer.
-Except for the input nodes, each node is a neuron that uses a nonlinear activation function.
-MLP utilizes a supervised learning technique called backpropagation for training.
+A Multi-Layer Perceptron (MLP) is a type of artificial neural network consisting of an input layer, one or more hidden layers, and an output layer.
+Each node in one layer connects to every node in the next with a specific weight.
+MLPs use backpropagation for training and excel in tasks like classification, regression, and pattern recognition, making them valuable in image and speech recognition, and financial forecasting.
+However, they require large amounts of labeled data and significant computational resources, and can overfit with small or noisy datasets.

 ## Architecture